AdobeDocs/commerce-extensibility/src/pages/webhooks/admin-configuration.md

 You can use the Commerce Admin to extend and override existing hooks defined in `webhooks.xml` files and to create new hooks.
 You can make webhook configuration changes without updating the source `webhooks.xml` files.
 In Cloud instances, you do not need to redeploy after making hook configuration changes through the Admin, provided that the plugin classes for any new hooks already exist.

-Configuration changes made using the Admin override the behavior of the webhooks defined in an XML file.
+Configuration changes made using the Admin override and extend the behavior of the webhooks defined in an XML file.
 The webhooks execute based on the updated configuration, and the `webhooks:list` command returns these values.

 ## View registered hooks